-Jeannette Emery brings specialist knowledge and contemporary experience in English language and Literacy to AFFLIP.
+Jeannette Emery has recently joined the AFFLIP Board and brings specialist knowledge and contemporary experience in English language and Literacy.
 She is currently a deputy principal within the SA Department for Education.

 Max Greenwood was previously a principal and training and development leader in the Department of Education and Children's Services in South Australia.
 He has returned to Adelaide after ten years as an English language and literacy consultant in New York and Melbourne.